b-lukaszuk/BS_wJ_eng/contents/progress_bar.md

 [backslash](https://en.wikipedia.org/wiki/Backslash) character (`"\\"`) in
 `fans`.
 The `\` symbol got a particular meaning in programming.
 It is used to designate that the next character(s) is/are special.
 For instance `println("and")` will just print the conjunction 'and'.
-On the other hand `println("a\nd")` will print 'a' and 'd', one below the other, since in Julia `"\n"` stands for newline.
+On the other hand, `println("a\nd")` will print 'a' and 'd', one below the other, since in Julia `"\n"` stands for newline.
 To get rid of the special meaning of `"\"` we precede it with another backslash, hence `"\\"`.